dcasota/puppetlabs-scripts/Azure/README.md

 # Azure Lab environment

+In this lab, we will configure a public Puppetserver on Azure and a RPi4 node.

+To get an idea of the system configuration, see [here](https://puppet.com/docs/pe/2019.8/system_configuration.html).

 ## Puppetserver Cloud image
 Before going to interconnect the Azure cloud environment, let's start with provisioning the puppetserver cloud image.